Like us on Facebook Follow us on Twitter Follow us on Linkedin Subscribe us on Youtube Google News

 The geographical position of a NATO member played an important role in determining the increase in its defense spending, particularly against the backdrop of the ongoing Russia-Ukraine war.
 With the U.S., UK, and Greece being exceptions, most of the NATO member states that saw an exponential increase in their defense spending were either former Soviet Union states or countries in the close geographical vicinity of Russia.

 Hungary, Lithuania, Estonia, Poland, Latvia, Slovakia, and Romania were among the European NATO member states that reached the minimum defense spending threshold.
 For the first time in NATO’s history, Poland become the only European country that is expected to take over the U.S. in terms of defense spending compared to its GDP.
-In real terms, however, Poland’s defense spending remains much different than the U.S. which is expected to spend $860 billion in defense in expenditure this year, dwarfing Poland's $29 billion projection.
+In real terms, however, Poland’s defense spending remains much different than the U.S. which is expected to spend $860 billion in defense expenditure this year, dwarfing Poland's $29 billion projection.

 NATO fighter jets conducting air policing operations.
 (Image Credit: Twitter/@SHAPE_NATO)